Do Go On - 337 - The History of April Fools Day

 Well, this one happened in 2003.

-So as thousands of American-led coalition troops stormed across Iraq,
+So, there's thousands of American-led coalition troops

-the Iraqi ambassador...
+The Iraqi ambassador...

 Woo!